MysticBytes786/hyprland-suspend-fix/readme.md

 ### the solution

-The solution is to manually suspend Hyprland using the STOP signal before the NVIDIA driver goes into suspend mode.
-Then use the CONT signal upon resuming.
+The solution is to manually suspend Hyprland using the **"STOP"** signal before the NVIDIA driver goes into suspend mode.
+Then use the **"CONT"** signal upon resuming.

 ## Solution Overview